GrrrDog/ZeroNights-HackQuest-2016/README.md

 There are two web tasks from ZeroNights HackQuest 2016 http://hackquest.zeronights.org/.

-They consist of some unusual, but real vunls.
+They consist of some unusual, but real vuln types.

 Also they demostrate a part of research about Spring MVC ()